accuknox/help/docs/faqs/troubleshooting-and-faqs.md

 ## **AccuKnox FAQs:**

-**1. Do AccuKnox CSPM support an agent-based scanning or agentless scanning ?**
+**1. Do AccuKnox CNAPP support an agent-based scanning or agentless scanning ?**

-For CSPM, AccuKnox supports both agentless scanning and agent-based scanning.
-AccuKnox CSPM does not require any agent for Public Cloud Infrastructure scan as it leverages security tools of these clouds itself.
-However, to scan Infrastructure behind a firewall or Private Cloud, it leverages open source based Saltstack’s minion (agent) which helps to manage remote nodes for Automated reporting, Error log Delivery, Microservice Monitoring, User Shell Activity, Resource Monitoring.
+For CSPM, Accuknox support agentless scanning for Public Cloud Infrastructure.
+For Infrastructure behind a firewall or Private Cloud, Accuknox CSPM leverages open source based agent to manage remote nodes for Automated reporting, Error log Delivery, Microservice Monitoring, User Shell Activity, Resource Monitoring.

-For CWPP, AccuKnox supports agent-based scanning and in-line mitigation from unknown attacks.
-Agent in this case is open source based KubeArmor, that was developed by AccuKnox and donated to CNCF.
-It is now a sandbox project of CNCF.
-Together we provide a complete CI/CD (static) and runtime security for a variety of workloads whether they are on Public/Private Cloud, VM, Baremetal or pure-containerized workload.
+For CWPP, Accuknox leverage open source CNCF sandbox project KubeArmor for scanning and in-line mitigation from known attacks.
+Together we provide a complete static and runtime security for a variety of workloads whether they are on Public/Private Cloud, VM, Baremetal or pure-containerized workload.

 **2. What is the differentiation of AccuKnox in Static Security?**

 In the Static Security solution, unlike other CSPM tools, AccuKnox provides flexibility to integrate a variety of open source and commercial security scanning tools through built-in parsers to provide you a composite security posture of your infrastructure.
-We help to automate collection and execution through “Playbooks Builder” where we provide flexibility to define security tools of choice to assess the infrastructure.
 We also correlate and normalize results from a variety of security scanning tools and provide detailed     results of vulnerabilities across infrastructure.

 **3. How AccuKnox helps to achieve static security?**